-- 7.10.1 The importing Authority will accept the EA's Authorized Release Certificates on new modification and/or replacement parts as identified in paragraphs 2.2.4.2, 2.2.4.3, 2.3.4.2, and 2.3.4.3 only when the exporting Authority certifies by issuance of an Authorized Release Certificate that each part: - 7.10.1.1 Conforms to EA-approved design data and is in a condition for safe operation; - 7.10.1.2 Is marked in accordance with paragraph 7.15 of the TIP; and - 7.10.1.3 Meets all additional requirements prescribed by the importing Authority in paragraph 7.15, as notified. - 7.10.2 Each part exported to the importing State with the EA's airworthiness approval will have an EA's Authorized Release Certificate.
-This form should include the information as required in the Appendix to Annex 1 of the Agreement.
+- 7.10.1 The importing Authority will accept the EA's Authorized Release Certificates on new modification and/or replacement parts as identified in paragraphs 2.2.4.2, 2.2.4.3, 2.3.4.2, and 2.3.4.3 only when the exporting Authority certifies by issuance of an Authorized Release Certificate that each part: - 7.10.1.1 Conforms to EA-approved design data and is in a condition for safe operation; - 7.10.1.2 Is marked in accordance with paragraph 7.15 of the TIP; and - 7.10.1.3 Meets all additional requirements prescribed by the importing Authority in paragraph 7.15, as notified.

+7.10.2 Each part exported to the importing State with the EA's airworthiness approval will have an EA's Authorized Release Certificate.